SahilVijaySingh28/PeerChat/docs/03_REFACTORING.md

 ## Overview

-This document outlines the refactoring phase for the FlashChat application, focusing on improving the codebase structure and implementation following the new feature-based modular architecture.
+This document outlines the refactoring phase for the PeerChat application, focusing on improving the codebase structure and implementation following the new feature-based modular architecture.

 ## Goals